tom-bleher/ALLS-Multivariable-Gradient-Descent/README.md

 <div align="center">
 <img src="Media/grad_des_test.png"/>
 </div>
 The final line shows we approached `focus -967, second_dispersion 37, third_dispersion 64`.
-This is due to rounding errors, resulting in the optimized values not being exact, but we get very close. **The optimization algorithm works!**
+This is due to rounding errors, resulting in the optimized values not being exact, but we get very close.